High Volume Peach Cobbler Protein Oatmeal

 Also, as a tip for making protein oatmeal, avoid cooking the protein powder in the oatmeal.
 Protein powder cooks fine in the microwave, but it will turn your proats into a mug cake as opposed to oatmeal.

 All right, that’s all ya need to know.
 If you make this peach cobbler protein oatmeal, I’d love to see it.
 Grab a photo and tag me on Instagram @mugsformuscles or join my free Facebook group and share it with the group.
+And for more oatmeal recipes, check out my chocolate peanut butter protein oatmeal bake or complete guide to protein oatmeal.

 Peach Cobbler Protein Oatmeal